-F w Who is the affected community?
-Make sure you think broadly for example, the community impacted by a decision on public he will include those who are tenants, those who are on a waitlist and the community who contribute resources.
+Who is the affected community?
+Make sure you think broadly here.
+For example, the community impacted by a decision on public housing will include those who are tenants, those who are on a waitlist and the wider community who contribute resources.

-V What makes the decision difficult?
-That makes the decision difficult.
+What makes the decision difficult?